mikemahoney218/quarto-arxiv/README.md

     keep-tex: true
 ```

-You can view a preview of the rendered template at <https://mikemahoney218.github.io/quarto-arxiv/template.pdf> (PDF output) and <https://mikemahoney218.github.io/quarto-arxiv/template> (HTML output).
+You can view a preview of the rendered template at <https://mikemahoney218.github.io/quarto-arxiv/template.pdf>.